KaylaYuChen/python-100-days-/README.md

 ## 📅 Projects

 ### ✅ Day 2: Tip Calculator 💵
-A beginner project that calculates how much each person should pay when splitting a restaurant bill, including tip.
+Tip Calculator calculates how much each person should pay when splitting a restaurant bill, including tip.
 The program asks for the total bill, tip percentage, and number of people, then outputs the split amount.

 - Practiced **numbers and math operations**